Spectacled caiman: Distribution

-The spectacled caiman has the largest range of any caiman, and of any New World crocodilian.
+The spectacled caiman has the largest range of any caiman, spanning from 17 different countries and of any New World crocodilian.
 It is found in various countries throughout the Americas.
 It lives in Brazil, Colombia, Costa Rica, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Peru, Suriname, Trinidad and Tobago, and Venezuela, and may also be extant in Belize and Bolivia.
 In Brazil, the species lives in the rivers Amazon, Araguaia, Araguari, Itapicuru, Rio Negro, Paranaíba, Solimões, Tapajós, Tocantins, and Xingu.

 As an introduced species

 It has been introduced to Isla de la Juventud in Cuba, Puerto Rico, and Florida in the United States.
 In Florida, it is sometimes misidentified as the American alligator (Alligator mississippiensis).
 Invasive populations have become established in South Florida, with isolated records further north in the state.
 Genetic study indicates two separate introduction events into Florida.